adussaq/amd_ww/README.md

 # amd_ww v2
 Simple queue and submit system for javascript web workers.
 At the bottom of this readme is a simple example, downloading this package comes with one as well, and one can also be found at: http://alexdussaq.info/amd_ww.

-The readme for v1 can be viewed: ...
+The readme for v1 can be viewed at: https://github.com/adussaq/amd_ww/blob/f99e9f38eecfbe762b42c7bdfeb9e455a480b230/README.md

 This package allows for web workers to be spun off with a series of simple commands.
 In order for web workers to work, you must define a web worker file, as seen at the bottom of this page.
 Two major objects are avaliable, a **create object** and a **submit object**.
 Their properties are the the tables below: